TTNguyenDev/Hackathon-Nervos/task_7/README.md

 https://github.com/TTNguyenDev/blockchain-workshop
 ```

-## 3. If you deployed any smart contracts as part of this tutorial, please provide the transaction hash of the deployment transaction,
-   the deployed contract address, and the ABI of the deployed smart contract.
+## 3. If you deployed any smart contracts as part of this tutorial, please provide the transaction hash of the deployment transaction, the deployed contract address, and the ABI of the deployed smart contract.
 (Provide all in text format.)
 ```
-0x6cb8d54e850eeb15e38b0bf97c6b8000d63901086ddb60aa08ebd33ee8cbbf0b
+Deployed contract address: 0x3940958B18fc233368fBdB656e28a3f1b3cCD150 Deploy transaction hash: 0x6cb8d54e850eeb15e38b0bf97c6b8000d63901086ddb60aa08ebd33ee8cbbf0b
 ```
 4. ABI
 ```